AndreasZeijlon/AndreasZeijlon.github.io/index.md

 ### [Racing Evolved](http://example.com/)

-This is a 3D racing game with controller support and splitscreen mode available.
+This is a 3D racing game developed in Unity with controller support and splitscreen mode available.
 Challenge a friend!
 PS.
-Only one person that I know of has gotten three stars on the last map.
+Only one person has ever gotten three stars on the last map.

 Source code [here]().